-Does the Statutory Moratorium Freeze Interest and Charges?
+Does a Scottish Statutory Moratorium Freeze Interest and Charges?

 If we go back to the original Latin meaning of the phrase Moratorium; it means that enforcement action will be ‘delayed’.
 Your debt total may still increase during this time as your creditors may continue to apply interest to the outstanding amount.

 The purpose of extending the Scottish Statutory Moratorium terms during the Coronavirus outbreak via the new legislative powers of the Coronavirus (Scotland) Act is to give you valuable breathing space during these uncertain times.
 As such, treat it as a stay of execution while you evaluate your options to pay back the debt to the best of your reasonable ability.

 Help With Sheriff Officers & Enforcement Action In Scotland

 If you’re struggling with unaffordable debts, due to a change in circumstances brought about directly as a result of the Coronavirus, or because you were already in financial difficulties before the crisis began, there is help available for you to repay those debts and look forward to a life after debt.

 As Scotland’s No.1 Debt Advice Company, having helped 25,000 people since 2009; we have the experience required to help people in Scotland resolve their finances and get their monthly debt repayments down to an affordable level.

 Thousands of people have left Trust Deed Scotland a five-star debt advice review on TrustPilot and throughout the Coronavirus crisis, our advisors have been continuing to offer the same level of support, by working from home.